Mordentary/Orion/README.md

 ## About

-Orion is a game engine that supports both 2D and 3D development.
+Orion is a real-time game engine that supports both 2D and 3D development.
 The goal of this project is to create AAA-like graphics with good FPS.
 Here, I am implementing all rendering techniques that are often used by game developers and other interesting features.

 ## Technologies